 - Three-day-old chest pain

 When picking the right answer, you always have to remember that nurses do the first assessment.
-Now, among the three situations given above, which do you think needs first assessment?
+Now, among the three situations given above, which needs first assessment?

 So now, you’re left with the post-operative client who’s already been in the hospital for a couple of days and is considered stable.
-So the answer for the question above is “C”.
+So the answer to the question above is “C”.

-Collaboration is for working with other members of the healthcare team to achieve client goals.
-Some of the collaborations inside the hospital are wound consult, social services, dietary services, and if the client needs a respiratory therapist.
+Collaboration is for working with other health care team members to achieve client goals.
+Some collaborations inside the hospital are wound consult, social services, dietary services, and if the client needs a respiratory therapist.
 Only the RN does this kind of collaboration, not the LVNs.